Evan Osnos

 Evan Lionel Richard Osnos (born December 24, 1976) is an American journalist and author.
-He has been a staff writer at The New Yorker since 2008, best known for his coverage of politics and foreign affairs, in the United States and China.
+He has been a staff writer at The New Yorker since 2008, best known for his coverage of politics and foreign affairs, in the United States and China, and, since 2016, his coverage of the world's wealthiest individuals.
 His 2014 book, Age of Ambition: Chasing Fortune, Truth, and Faith in the New China, won the National Book Award for nonfiction.

-In October 2020, he published a biography of Joe Biden, entitled Joe Biden: The Life, the Run, and What Matters Now.
+In October 2020 he published a biography of Joe Biden, entitled Joe Biden: The Life, the Run, and What Matters Now.
 In September 2021, he published Wildland: The Making of America's Fury, about profound cultural and political changes occurring between September 11, 2001, and January 6, 2021, as evidenced by the turmoil of 2020.

-Life and career
+Early life and education

 Osnos was born in London, when his parents, Susan (née Sherer) Osnos and Peter L.W.
 Osnos, were visiting from Moscow, where his father was assigned as a correspondent for The Washington Post.

-His father was a Jewish refugee from Poland born in India when his family was en route to the U.S. His mother was the daughter of diplomat Albert W. Sherer Jr. Osnos graduated from Greenwich High School in 1994.
-He then attended Harvard University where he graduated magna cum laude in 1998 with a Bachelor of Arts in government.
+Osnos' father was a Jewish refugee from Poland born in India when his family was en route to the U.S. His mother was the daughter of diplomat Albert W. Sherer Jr.

+Osnos was raised in Greenwich, Connecticut, and graduated from Greenwich High School in 1994.
+He then attended Harvard University, where he wrote for The Harvard Crimson and graduated in 1998 magna cum laude with a Bachelor of Arts in government.